 Artist Alley Overview

 The Artist Alley at the Washington State Summer Con is a special area that has been set aside and curated for artists, writers, and small publishers.
-The area is located in the center of the show and is limited to 49 approved applications.
+The area has a limited number of spaces.

 There will be a high volume of interest in the Artist Alley Booths, and we will not be able to approve the application for every artist who applies for the Artist Alley.
 If you are not accepted, you will be waitlisted and might still have a chance for a table.

 - All set-ups and/or displays must not interfere with neighboring tables to either side or behind the Artist’s table.
 Any and all set-ups or displays may not block any of the aisles.
-Displays are permitted up to a maximum 8’.
-Wire frames are permitted, but must be stable and secure.
+Displays are permitted up to a maximum of 8’.
+Wireframes are permitted but must be stable and secure.

 - An Artist’s display may not extend beyond the front or sides of the table, and cannot extend more than 3 feet behind the table.
 Booths will back up to another artist, so please be courteous.
 There will not be any pipe or drape separating the tables.

-- The skirted table must remain parallel to the aisle with skirt facing out.
+- The skirted table must remain parallel to the aisle with the skirt facing out.

-- Due to space limitations only two individuals are allowed behind each artist table at any time.
-Only those persons wearing an Artist badge/wristband will be allowed to sit behind the table.
+- Due to space limitations, only two individuals are allowed behind each artist’s table at any time.
+Only those persons wearing an Artist badge will be allowed to sit behind the table.
 If you have a helper, your helper must have an Artist badge.